-The Bachelor of Science in Human Services curriculum is designed with the needs of the community in mind.
+The Bachelor of Professional Studies in Human Services curriculum is designed with the needs of the community in mind.
 It provides students with a theoretical and practical framework that prepares them to assume positions in the human service field.
 Graduates are expected to demonstrate mastery of core competencies that include:

 |Course Number||Course Name||Sessions||Credits|

 |HSS 307||Generalist Practice, Model & Theory||5||3|

 |HSS 450||Field Experience||(12)**||6|